-It’s been an exciting few months for the UK & Ireland Seed Sovereignty Programme as we piece together a team of Regional Coordinators to represent the project in every corner of the British Isles.
+It’s been an exciting few months for the UK & Ireland Seed Sovereignty Programme as we have drawn together a skilled and experienced team of Regional Coordinators to represent the project in every corner of the British Isles.
 We’re delighted to introduce the new team, each of whom are poised to begin reaching out to seed growers, savers, gardeners and businesses in the new year to realise the ambitions of this collaborative programme.

 Maria Scholten – Regional Coordinator for Scotland

 Maria will be supporting growers and crofters across Scotland.
 She has been working in the Highlands and Islands of Scotland collaborating and advising on seed issues and policy with the Scottish Crofting Federation (SCF) for many years.
 In this capacity she has organised conferences and workshops including Let’s Liberate Diversity, in 2012.
 Maria has advised the RSPB on strengthening the local seed system on the Hebridean islands of Uist and, through Crofting Connections, delivered educational workshops for schools in the Outer Hebrides to learn about local landraces and seed.
 Originally from Holland, Maria holds an MSc in Conservation and Utilisation of Plant Genetic Resources from the University of Birmingham, through which she received seed technology training at the Millennium Seed Bank at Wakehurst Place.